Alarm Permits & False Alarm Fines

 Rolling 12 Month Example

 Here is an example of how the rolling 12-month cycle works:

-Let’s say you registered your alarm system in January 2011 and in that month you had one false alarm.
-Then in February, March and April of 2011 you had one false alarm in each month.
-That’s four false alarms in four months.
+Let’s say you registered your alarm system in January 2018 and in that month you had one false alarm.
+Then in February of 2018, you had one false alarm.
+That’s two false alarms in two months.
 One more and you are subject to a fine.
-Your next false alarm doesn’t occur until January 2012.
-Because the 12-month period is rolling, you still have four false alarms, not one.
-The false alarm that you had in January 2011 gets dropped because that happened 13 months ago and no longer applies to your 12-month period
+Your next false alarm doesn’t occur until January 2019.
+Because the 12-month period is rolling, you still have two false alarms, not one.
+The false alarm that you had in January 2018 gets dropped because that happened 13 months ago and no longer applies to your 12-month period

 Getting a False Alarm

 If you get a false alarm, the Alarm Program Administrator will send notification of the false alarm to the alarm owner.
 If the false alarm falls within the allowed two false alarms in a 12 month period, the notification will be sent with a zero balance due.
 If the false alarm is the third or higher within the 12 month period, the notification will list the balance due.